Redemptoristines: Habit

-Their traditional habit is deep red, and the scapular and choir-mantle blue, on the scapular there is a coloured medallion of the Most Holy Redeemer.
-The 15-decade rosary hangs at the side bearing a medal upon one side of which are embossed the emblems of the Saviour's passion.
+Their traditional habit is deep red, and the scapular and choir-mantle blue; on the scapular there is a coloured medallion of Christ the Redeemer.
+The 15-decade rosary hangs at the side bearing a medal upon one side of which are embossed the emblems of the Passion of Jesus.
 The nuns wear two veils: one white and another black, folded back over the head, but which may be drawn forward over the face and as far as the medallion on the scapular.
-Some houses wear a modified habit of a red dress, a black veil and a medal of the Holy Redeemer on one side and St. Alphonsus on the other that is suspended on a chain.
+Some houses wear a modified habit of a red dress, a black veil and a medal of Christ the Redeemer on one side and Alphonsus Liguori on the other that is suspended on a chain.